 Barry Silverman is Director of ACASA at Penn and professor

-of engineering/SE & CIS, Medicine and Wharton/OPIM as well as fellow and honoree of several
+of engineering/SE, and secondary in Medicine and Nursing as well as fellow and honoree of several

 professional societies.
-He has authored or edited 12 books, 100 articles and 7 patented
+He has authored or edited 12 books, 160 articles and 7 copyrighted

 software systems on intelligent agents, knowledge management and virtual worlds for